Creating fire by hand drill in Namibia

 The type of wood for fire hand drills changed over time

-Fire starting by friction hand drill was traditionally common by Khoi-san (Ju/’hoansi) people in their area of distribution, which was once over the whole of Southern Africa and got more and more confined by invading Bantu tribes and White colonists.
-Now they are restricted to some areas within and around the Kalahari.
+Fire starting with friction hand drills was traditionally common among Khoi-san (Ju//hoansi) people in their distribution area, which was once over Southern Africa and became increasingly confined by invading Bantu tribes and White colonists.
+Now, they are restricted to some areas within and around the Kalahari.

-With this restriction in space, also a restriction in available materials for tools, implements, building materials, pots, and so on, happened.
-And for fire lighting it meant that it was necessary over time to change from 1-type-of-wood fire sets to 2-types-of-wood fire sets.
+With this restriction in space, there was also a restriction in available materials for tools, implements, building materials, pots, etc. For lighting fires, it was necessary to change from one type of wood fire set to two kinds over time.

 Type of wood for fire hand drills in the Lowveld area

-The wood utilized for fire hand drills in scrubland areas
+Types of wood utilized for fire hand drills in scrubland areas.

-When moved into dryer areas, Feverberries and False Marulas were not available anymore and the variety of fig- and corkwood species declined.
-Plus, shoots of these trees and bushes were getting more and more scarce and crooked in dryer areas.
-At an intermediate stage, Khoi-san therefore used spindles of Raisin bush (Grewia sp.) and connected a piece of fig wood for the fire spindle tip.
+When moved into dryer areas, Feverberries and False Marulas were unavailable, and the variety of fig- and corkwood species declined.
+Plus, shoots of these trees and bushes were getting increasingly scarce and crooked in dryer areas.
+At an intermediate stage, Khoi-san used spindles of White raisin bush (Grewia sp.) and connected a piece of fig wood for the fire spindle tip.
 And still, a hearth of the same fig wood could be used.

 The wood used for fire hand drills in semi-desert areas

-Grewia sp. for spindles has got quite a hardwood, which however is still suitable for the job.
-Its beauty is, that long, straight shoots are easily available, even in dry areas.
-And the density of the wood is very even over the whole cross-section, it doesn’t glaze up, and it dries quickly.
-Cut a fresh shoot in the afternoon and one day later it is dry enough for use.
+Grewia sp. is entirely a hardwood, but it is still suitable for spindles.
+Its beauty is that long, straight shoots are readily available, even in dry areas.
+The wood’s density is very high even over the whole cross-section; it doesn’t glaze up and dries quickly.
+Cut a fresh shoot in the afternoon; one day later, it is dry enough for use.

-Commiphora sp. are crooked bushes, where there are always enough dead, dry, and standing pieces suitable for immediate use as hearth wood.
-Also, Commiphora has a very uniform density of fine-grained wood over the whole cross-section and the fingernail test reveals its ideal density for friction fire methods.
+Commiphora sp. are crooked shrubs or small trees.
+There are always enough dead, dry, and standing pieces suitable for immediate use as hearth wood.
+Also, Commiphora has a very uniform density of fine-grained wood over the whole cross-section, and the fingernail test reveals its ideal density for friction fire methods.

 The shape of the spindle for the fire hand drill